mbretter/acme2/README.md

 ## authorization

-basically there are two possibilities to validate your orders, the first is put the key authorization into a wellknown path and the other one ist to provision a DNS TXT record with the authentication hash.
+Basically there are two possibilities to validate your orders, the first is put the key authorization into a wellknown path and the other one ist to provision a DNS TXT record with the authentication key.

-Once you have done one of these steps, you have to tell the CA to verify the order by either querying the DNS record or by fetching the key authorization from the well known path.
+Once you have done one of these steps, you have to tell the CA to verify the order, the verification is done by either querying the DNS record or by fetching the key authorization from the well known path.

-The authentication must be done for each identifier added to the order, each authentication usualy offers the DNS and the HTTP method, they are called challenges, for wildcard domains the DNS challenge is supported only.
+The authentication must be done for each identifier added to the order, each authentication usually offers the DNS and the HTTP method, they are called challenges, for wildcard domains the DNS challenge is supported only.

 ```php